nabilgouri/nabilgouri/README.md

 ###  Hey it's Nabil

-i am Data scientist
-I'm an Artificial intelligence Master degree graduate
+I'm an Artificial intelligence Master degree graduate passionate about Data Science.:bar_chart:.
+I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
 I also do mobile and web developement, i enjoy learning new programming languages and frameworks like flutter , FLASK and Django.

 Skills: Python/Dart/Computer vision/Medical Image Analysis